Home

 Office Hours

 I keep office hours during the term on Tuesdays from 1-2pm PT.
-I am available during this time for discussions with my undergraduate advisees and for any students/postdocs who would like to meet.
-Typically, these meetings are held in my office (ANB 215) but, during periods when Caltech is virtual, please email me or my assistant (info below) for the zoom info.
-You can feel free to just drop in; however, emailing ahead of time to schedule a time is preferred.
+I am available during this time for discussions with my undergraduate advisees and for any students/postdocs/alums who would like to meet.
+Typically, these meetings are held in my office (ANB 215) or over zoom.
+Please email me or my assistant (info below) for the zoom info.
+You can feel free to just drop in; however, emailing ahead of time to schedule and make sure others haven’t already reserved the time is preferred.

 Contact